agescura/notes-findings/books/DependencyInjection/DependencyInjection.md

 * What happens if we want to change the data access layer?
 UI has a direct dependency on the data acces layer.

 ## Writing loosely coupled code

+## Chapter 4 DI Patterns

+* Composing object graphs with Composition Root
+* Statically declaring required Dependencies with Constructor Injection
+* Passing Dependencies outside the Composition Root with Method Injection
+* Declaring optional Dependencies with Property Injection
+* Understanding which pattern to use